Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on Legendrian contact homology

-holds in the coordinates above, for all $s < 0$ sufficiently small. \end{itemize} Finally, two solutions are identified if they differ by a biholomorphism of the domain.
-We refer to $p_0$ as a \emph{positive boundary puncture asymptotic to $a$}, and to $p_i$, $i>0$, as a \emph{negative boundary puncture asymptotic to $b_i$}.
+holds in the above coordinates, for all $s < 0$ sufficiently small. \end{itemize} Finally, two solutions are identified if they differ by a biholomorphism of the domain.
+We refer to $p_0$ as a \emph{positive boundary puncture asymptotic to $a$}, and to $p_i$ with $i>0$ as a \emph{negative boundary puncture asymptotic to $b_i$}.

 In the definition of the Chekanov-Eliashberg algebra we will consider the cylindrical cobordism $V=\R \times \Lambda$ and an almost complex structure $J$ which is cylindrical on all of the symplectisation.
 Observe that, in this case, the above moduli spaces carry a natural $\R$-action induced by translation of the $t$-coordinate.